 I am a Trekker and not a Tourist

 Hello folks!
 My name is Nutan, I am a trekker and not a tourist.
-What a wonderful way to greet ownself, I just love it.
+What a wonderful way to greet yourself, I just love it.
 No, I am not a Shah Rukh fan, I am just a proud trekker.
-Although being a minority amongst tons of travellers, we trekkers have managed to create our own mark.
+Although being a minority amongst tons of travelers, we trekkers have managed to create our mark.
 Yes, we want to travel the world.
 We want to see the world or to be precise we want to see every mountain in the world.
-We arrive at adventures in style, we walk in the mountains in swag, we are different.
-Here’s how we are different?
+We arrive at adventures in style, we walk in the mountains in swag, and we are different.
+Here’s how we are different.